 Reward Yourself

-Use a to-do list to organize tasks, schedule your time wisely, prioritize important tasks, take regular breaks, and minimize distractions.
+Use a to-do list to organise tasks, schedule your time wisely, prioritise important tasks, take regular breaks, and minimise distractions.

 Allocate specific time slots for self-study in your schedule, break down tasks into manageable chunks, and maintain focus during study sessions.